 First off, your home page should not be your landing page.
 You need to send prospective customers to a page that will let them take advantage of whatever special offer you’ve promised them.
 Since they are tied to something specific, your landing pages have a better chance of capturing attention for a longer period of time.
 Good landing pages do several things:

-1. They zero-in on the offer, not the company.
-Your future customers are clicking for a reason, and duping them by not giving them what you’ve promised is not going to form a good first impression.
+1. They zero in on the offer, not the company.
+Your future customers are clicking for a reason, and duping them by not giving them what you’ve promised is not going to make a good first impression.
 Now is not the time to give a detailed history of your company.
-This isn’t to say that the landing page should not be tied to your company brand.
+This isn’t to say that the landing page should not be tied to your company's brand.
 Just the opposite.
-They should serve a separate function, yet it should still be an extension of your brand.
+They should serve a separate function yet should still be an extension of your brand.